 Hello There ~

 Just a little about me here, in case you are wondering.
-I am a spiritual director for adults, a minister of youth, a husband and father.
+I am a spiritual director and spiritual formation minister for adults, a 31 year veteran of youth ministry, a husband and father.
 I live in the beautiful town of Colorado Springs, Colorado, which serves as base camp for all of the hiking and fly fishing that I get to do.
 My wife and two sons and I also find living here a great advantage to visiting so many of our nation’s National Parks and wild spaces.
 And we sure enjoy spending time at the gorgeous John Wesley Ranch, just on the other side of Pike’s Peak from here.

-I have served in full time ministry for over two decades.
+I have served in full time ministry for over 2.5 decades.
 Over the years, I have been fortunate to have studied with the following folks, whom I count as spiritual mentors: Richard Rohr, Thomas Keating, Dallas Willard, Roberta Bondi, Mike Yaconelli, Mark Yaconelli, James Fowler, Tilden Edwards and Rose Mary Dougherty.
-Authors I frequently draw upon are Henri Nouwen, Brennan Manning, Eugene Peterson, Parker Palmer, C.S.
+In my work, I frequently draw upon those fine souls, as well as others, such as Henri Nouwen, Brennan Manning, Eugene Peterson, Parker Palmer, C.S.
 Lewis and Richard Foster.

-I must say that I am probably even more indebted to a number of folks who worked with teenagers in the United Methodist community back in Oklahoma, when I was a youth.
-Most were earthy contemplatives, some were justice workers, some pastors, there were a number of poets and song-writers and nearly all of them had a wicked sense of humor!
+I must say that I am probably even more indebted to a number of folks who worked with teenagers in the United Methodist community back in Oklahoma, when I was a teenager.
+Most were earthy contemplatives, some were justice workers, some pastors, some youth ministers, there were a number of poets and song-writers, and, nearly all of them had a wicked sense of humor (thank God)!
 They had names such as Kathleen Leithner, Ed Coy Light, Bill Tankersley, Leslie Penrose, Guy Langston, David Nichols, Dave Torbett, Dub Ambrose and Ginger Howel.
 But there were more.
-These were the folks who first taught me such practices as breath prayer, lectio divina, sung chants, spiritual friendship, praying a daily office, silence, solitude, serving those on the fringes of society and play as spiritual practice.
+These were the persons whom first taught me such revitalizing practices as the breath prayer, lectio divina, sung chants, spiritual friendship, time in natural wilderness, praying a daily office, silence, solitude, serving those on the fringes of society and play as spiritual practice.
 The lived spirituality they passed to me is rooted in my UMC faith tradition and yet expressed in Monday to Monday real-world living beyond any church walls.
 Because of these wonderful souls, I have always felt at home as a “religious and spiritual” adventurer.
 Although I have a number of dear friends who claim the term “spiritual but not religious,” it lacks heft and authenticity for me personally.
-I feel so at home drawing on and living with my “one deep religious well” (Rohr), which includes saints and mystics from Methodism, Anglicanism, Catholicism, the Church undivided, the desert fathers and mothers, the Apostles, Jesus, his home tradition of Judaism and all the way down to Abraham, who found God’s love without a tradition of any kind.
+I feel so at home drawing on and living with my “one deep religious well” (Rohr), which includes saints and mystics from Methodism, Anglicanism, Catholicism, the Church undivided, the desert fathers and mothers, the Apostles, Jesus, his home tradition of Judaism and all the way down to Abraham, who found God’s love and presence without a tradition of any kind.
 All of it is together nourishing and feeding my days and my faith community.

 If you are still reading this, you might be interested in my education, which is as follows: